October 10, 2024

 Black Crappie

 - Fair: Drift fish or troll small jigs in the dredge cut.
-Bluegill - Fair.
-Walleye - Fair: Try fishing near the vegetation edge and along the old roadbed.
+Bluegill - Good: Use a jig tipped with a piece of crawler near shore.
+Walleye - Slow: Try fishing near vegetation edge and along the old roadbed.

 Rice Lake